Bilal-svg/Identicon-Generator-In-Elixir/README.md

 -	An identicon generating application just like identicon in github.
 -	Identicon will be generated based on the name entered by the user.
--	Same Identicon will be generated for the same name every time.
+-	Same Identicon will be generated for same names. e.g: same identicon for the name "Bilal".
+No matter how many ppl have thus name.
 -	This is built using Elixir.
 Leveraging concept of Pattern Matching and Pipe Operator.